 Scapegoat.
 In families where one of the parents is a narcissist and there are multiple children, family members may designate one child as the receptacle for the parent’s or the family’s dysfunction.
 The narcissistic parent may heap all of the responsibility, blame, or shame for anything that goes wrong within the family onto the child, and it may extend into neglect or abuse.

-Narcissist Dictionary Terms Related to Abuse Tactics or Acts Perpetrated by Narcissists
+Terms Related to Narcissist Abuse Tactics

 Bait and Switch.
 Victims don’t fall for narcissists because they are cruel in the beginning.
 Narcissists first show them an intense amount of attention, affection and what feels like love before they begin to slowly reveal a side of themselves that is cold, inattentive and vicious, making it difficult for the victim to know what they should believe about how their partner feels about them and whether they should hold out for the narcissist to stop treating them unkindly.
 Also known as the “mean and sweet cycle” or the “nice and nasty cycle.”